The Ultimate Guide to SLI/SLO

 - Conduct a team-wide training session on the basic concepts and importance of SLI/SLO

-- Make it a habit to consider the impact on SLOs when introducing new features or changes.
+- Make it a habit to consider the impact on SLOs when introducing new features or changes

-Team study sessions
+Team study session

 SLI/SLO study materials for engineers